davidtheclark/jquery.cssAnimateAuto/README.md

 What class should be applied to the element when it is opened?

 This class is used within the plugin to test whether or not the element is opened.
-It can also be used by you to add CSS rules to the open state.
+It can also be used by you to add CSS rules unique to the open state.

 ```javascript
 // e.g.